Performing Arts Grant Program

 Project Budget

 Project budgets must be submitted using the approved format only.
 The budget is for your proposed project only.
 Detailed budget notes are highly recommended.
 The Culver City grant request must be included in the budget, as well as other sources of funding.
-In-kind income and expenses must also be included, with details.
+In-kind income and expenses must also be included if applicable, with details.
 Do not provide an organizational budget.

 Performance Venues

-The Venue Letter of Intent(DOCX, 29KB) , signed by the grant applicant and signed by a representative of the venue, is required.
+The Venue Letter of Intent, signed by the grant applicant and signed by a representative of the venue, is required.

 Performances must be available to the general public at an affordable price or for free.
-All events must take place in an ADA-compliant building or facility that is wholly or partially located in Culver City or under the purview of the City of Culver City or is assigned a USPS zip code in 90230 or 90232.
-Please contact Cultural Affairs staff in advance to verify venue addresses if necessary.
-See the VENUES section below for more information.
+Events must take place in an ADA-compliant building or facility that is wholly or partially located in Culver City or under the purview of the City of Culver City or is assigned a USPS zip code in 90230 or 90232.
+Please contact Culver City staff in advance to verify venue addresses if necessary.

-All applicants must demonstrate significant plans to attract Culver City audiences, and the performance location is an important part of those efforts.
-A partial list of frequently used indoor and outdoor performance venues is available in the VENUES section below.
+All applicants must demonstrate significant plans to attract Culver City audiences, and the performance location is an important aspect of those efforts.

-Please note that you are not limited to the venues on these lists and the Cultural Affairs staff is available to review other creative ideas for your performance.
+Please note that you are not limited to the venues on our lists and grant staff are available to review other creative ideas for your performance location.

 Contract, Acknowledgement, Marketing

-Grant recipients will be required to sign a contract, defining requirements to be fulfilled, including provision of credit and logo in promotional materials and programs.
-Notification of changes to your grant project or performance details is required.
+Grant recipients will be required to sign a contract, defining requirements to be fulfilled, including addition of credit and logo in promotional materials and programs.
+If your grant project or performance details change, it is required that you notify grant staff.
 Should the requirements not be met, the grant award is subject to withdrawal.

-To ensure that acknowledgment is given to the City of Culver City and its Cultural Affairs Commission, Sony Pictures Entertainment and Culver City Arts Foundation, grant recipients are required to include a credit line, as well as logos, in all marketing materials as well as the event program.
-All grantees shall provide a draft of the marketing materials and event program to Cultural Affairs staff prior to their publication.
+To ensure that acknowledgment is given to the City of Culver City and its Cultural Affairs Commission, Sony Pictures Entertainment and Culver City Arts Foundation, grant recipients are required to include a credit line, as well as logos, in marketing materials and the event program.
+All grant recipients shall provide a draft of the marketing materials and event program to City staff prior to their publication.

 Cultural Data Profile Funder Report

 The City of Culver City is participating with SMU DataArts to utilize the Cultural Data Profile (CDP).
 The City of Culver City, along with other funders, requires applicants to complete an annual survey that collects financial and programmatic data.
-Applicants will complete the online CDP and use that data as part of their application to all participating funders throughout the state.
-Organizations with expenses below $50K may opt to complete a shorter CDP form, making the data entry process faster and more equitable for small nonprofits.
+Applicants will complete the online CDP and use that data as part of their application to all participating funders.
+Organizations with total expenses below $50,000 may opt to complete a shorter CDP form, making the data entry process faster and more equitable for small nonprofits.
 All applications must include the DataArts Funder Report for the Culver City Performing Arts Grant Program with their application.
 See CULTURAL DATA PROFILE section below for further instructions.

 Tax Exempt Status Verification